 We are just past mid-August, the days are getting shorter and a little autumn crispness can be felt in the air in the early morning.
 At least, north of the Equator!
 This brings to mind your car’s equivalent of Seasonal Affective Disorder, your Tire Pressure Monitoring System or TPMS.

-Why?
+Why does TPMS become active with the season?
 Because air shrinks when it cools.
 Thus as autumn takes hold and the weather cools, the air in your tires will shrink causing the pressure in your tires to go down.
 If you are fortunate enough to have a system that also shows the actual pressure in your tires, you will be able to see that they have all “lost” the same amount of pressure.

 In truth, no air has actually been lost – it is simply that the existing air is no longer capable of filling the same space!
 In colder climates, you will likely be prompted to add air to your tires two or three times before the onset of spring.